Pe46dro/Choco-GUI/README.md

 # Choco-GUI
-A simple GUI for Chocolately whti Java
+A simple GUI for Chocolately with Java